Retirement Living Hub

 Key principles of proactive communication include:

-• Assume positive intent: Give others the benefit of the doubt.
-Most people do not intentionally try to cause problems.
+• Assume positive intent: I really try to give others the benefit of the doubt.
+Most people, especially here in Hawthorn Ridge, aren’t intentionally trying to cause problems.

-• Choose the right time and place: Address issues privately, calmly, and when both parties have time to talk.
-Avoid public confrontations.
+• Choose the right time and place: I’ve learned to address issues privately, calmly, and when both parties have time to talk.
+I try to avoid public confrontations, which can make things so much worse.

 • Listen actively: Pay full attention when another person speaks.
-Try to understand their perspective, even if you do not agree with it.
+Try to understand their perspective, even if you don’t agree with it.
+This was a big one for me when Bill was trying to explain all his spreadsheet data about 55+ communities.

 Remember, your goal is understanding and resolution, not to “win” an argument.
-Approaching interactions with this mindset significantly improves outcomes.
+I used to think I had to be “right” about everything, especially when I was arguing with Bill about moving.
+But I’ve learned that approaching interactions with a more open mindset significantly improves outcomes for everyone.

 Macro photo of two people's hands during a conversation, one gesturing and one listening.